VOICES: GHANA'S ARTISTS IN THEIR OWN WORDS

 .

-We have teamed up with Accra-based MANJU JOURNAL for a new artistic anthology - a book that celebrates Ghanaian visual artists, their creative excellence and the country’s arts community.
+We have teamed up with Accra-based MANJU JOURNAL for this artists’ anthology: a book that documents and celebrates Ghanaian visual artists, their creative excellence and the country’s arts community.

 .